woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_coupons.md

 # Coupons #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate coupons.
+The coupon api allows you to read, create, edit and delete coupon codes individually or in bulk.

-## Coupon Properties ##
+## Coupon properties ##

 |           Attribute           |    Type   |                                                                      Description                                                                      |
 |-------------------------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------|